leaningtech/labs/src/content/docs/cheerp/12-reference/05-sections/01-genericjs/90-memory-model.md

 ---
-title: Cheerp memory model
+title: Memory model
+description: How genericjs objects are represented
 ---

-Cheerp compiles at the same time to 2 different languages: either pure JavaScript or WebAssembly.
-They come with 2 different memory models, JavaScript-like and WebAssembly-like.
-Understanding them is a key in understanding Cheerp approach, allowing to use Cheerp optimally.

-WebAssembly-like or Linear Memory is the simpler to understand coming from the world of C++: there is an array of bytes, and every object is stored somewhere in that array.
-That maps fairly easily to the standard memory model, and allows the same kind of operations:

-- accessing a random point of the array (both for writing and reading).
-- pointers (that becomes just index into the array).

-This model is relatively straightforward to transpile to, but has 2 main problems:

-- it does not allow to pass objects to code that is not been compiled by us (think other JavaScript libraries, or the DOM, or browser resources)
-- it is very brittle when it requires significant amount of memory in a single chunck (since the browsers are not optimized for this use-case)

-Cheerp then works also with a second memory model: native JavaScript objects.
+In the genericjs section, C++ objects are compiled to native JavaScript objects.
-Cheerp maps each C++ object to a JavaScript object, allowing the created objects to be garbage collected AND to be used while interfacing with external JavaScript code.
+This allows created objects to be garbage collected and be used to interface with external JavaScript code.

-Cheerp used with the standard command line options compiles the browser APIs (think console.log()) in JavaScript-like memory, while compiling all the rest in Linear Memory mode.
-It is also possible to compile classes and functions with either memory model in a fine-grained way.

-Here is a in-depth explanation of our unique JavaScript-like memory model.
+Here is a in-depth explanation of the genericjs memory model.

-# JavaScript types used in Cheerp

 ## JavaScript Objects